What Is a Healthy Testicle Temperature?

 Clothing increases the temperature of your testicles by a few degrees Fahrenheit (up to 1 C) compared with being naked, according to a 2007 study published in Reproductive Biology and Endocrinology.
 Wearing clothing and sitting down with your thighs apart can increase the temperature of your testicles to about 95 F (35 C), while sitting clothed with your thighs together can increase their temperature to 96.8 F (36 C) or higher.
 Therefore, the type of clothing you wear and the way you sit can end up having a significant impact on your overall sperm health.

-Practice these behaviors to regulate the temperature of your testicles and maintain high fertility rates:
+Practice these behaviors to regulate your balls' temperature and maintain high fertility rates:

 - Limit the amount of time you spend in hot tubs and saunas, because long-term exposure to these high-temperature environments may decrease your fertility.